 ~~ Ray Bradbury, Zen in the Art of Writing

-While the squash begins to roast, you will mix the ingredients for the filling – in essence a sausage – with southwest flavors.
-The very lean ground chicken is combined with cilantro, cumin, Hatch green chile, piñions, and cotija.
-The resulting “meatball” is lean and full of flavor.
+- While the squash begins to roast, you will mix the ingredients for the filling - in essence a sausage - with southwest flavors.
+A food processor is helpful with this task.
+The very lean ground chicken or turkey is combined with cilantro, cumin, Hatch green chile, piñions, and cotija.
+The resulting "meatball" is lean and full of flavor.

 Once you conquer the preparation of an acorn squash, get creative!
 Check out my Vegetarian Kofta Stuffed Acorn Squash with Masala Sauce.
 The stuffing is vegetarian and we love its Indian flavors!

 Acorn squash are so flavorful and healthy, and make an attractive vessel for so many different flavor combinations.
 Vary the protein, spices, even make it vegetarian with black beans and posole.
 This recipe/method can be a jumping-off-point to many delicious meals.
 Keep in mind you can make a double batch of filling and freeze for another meal.
 I do this regularly.

 Does Healthy Southwest Stuffed Acorn Squash seem approachable, or do you still find the squash to be a bit intimidating?
 I'd love to hear your thoughts. 🙂 For more on winter squash varieties, see this Visual Guide to Winter Squash from Epicurious.

 Do you look forward to cooking with "winter squash," or does their presence in the produce section leave you "cold?"
 Pardon the pun. 😄 I think many home cooks find them a little intimidating.
 Isn't it time you tackle this kitchen challenge?
 Let me know in my "comments" section at the bottom of the post!

 - 1 lb. extra lean ground chicken or turkey

 - 1/4 cup panko